 Programming and installation of the “seb” Switchless region and video modification for a Sega Mega Drive 2, Mega CD 2 and 32X.
 All operated by the reset button on the Mega Drive.

 This was a fun project I did for a customer.
 He contacted me with a request of modifying a complete Mega Drive 2, Mega CD 2 and 32X setup to allow region selection.
-This is needed to play original game cartridges and CD’s from other regions.
+He Also wanted the ability to switch the Mega CD BIOS images, this is useful to play original game cartridges and CD’s from other regions.
 I’ve always liked the Mega CD and still think the MCD1 is very cool looking with its tray loading design.

-The actual witlessness term means that the console doesn’t need any extra external switchs installing.
+The actual switchless term means that the console doesn’t need any extra external switches installing, therefore no cutting of the case.
 You would normally add 2 switches to a Mega Drive.
 One for video frequency switching, and one for region selection.
-With this mod, everything can be done with the console’s original reset button and with no need for drilling the case and because of this console will remain looking original.
+With this mod, everything can be done with the console’s original reset button.
+So we have no need for drilling the case and because of this console will remain looking original.

 Once programmed (i use the universal Mini-pro USB) then chip needs careful installation.
-This involves cutting small traces and soldering wires to the motherboard.
 I’m not going to show a step-by-step because its already been covered in fine detail at mmmonkey and wolfsoft.de.

 Here is the final installation in the MD2.